Apollo–Soyuz: Cultural

 The American and Soviet commanders, Stafford and Leonov, became lasting friends.
 Leonov was the godfather of Stafford's younger children.
 Stafford gave a eulogy at Leonov's funeral in October 2019.

 An asteroid, 2228 Soyuz-Apollo, discovered in 1977 by Soviet astronomer Nikolai Chernykh, is named after the mission.

-To commemorate Apollo–Soyuz, renowned British/Irish bartender Joe Gilmore of The Savoy Hotel's, American Bar created the 'Link-Up' cocktail.
+To commemorate Apollo–Soyuz, renowned British/Irish bartender Joe Gilmore of The Savoy Hotel's American Bar created the 'Link-Up' cocktail.
 When the astronauts were told the cocktail was being flown out from London to be enjoyed on their return, they said, "Tell Joe we want it up here".

+Scientific

+The Apollo craft carried the SAG telescope designed to observe in the extreme ultraviolet.
+Across several orbits of observing the instrument discovered two ultraviolet sources, HZ 43 and FEIGE 24, both of which were white dwarfs.
+Other stars observed included, Proxima Centauri (a Red Dwarf), SS Cygni (a Binary star), and Sirius (also a Binary star).
+A third possible discovery was an unknown object in the Pavo constellation.
+The star HD 192273 was later suggested as a candidate for the Pavo observation but further study concluded that the star's distance and spectral class made this unlikely.

 Spacecraft locations

-The Apollo Command Module from the mission is on display at the California Science Center in Los Angeles.
-The descent module of Soyuz 19 is on display at the RKK Energiya museum in Korolyov, Moscow Oblast, Russia.
+The Apollo command module from the mission is on display at the California Science Center in Los Angeles.
+The descent module of Soyuz 19 is on display at the RKK Energiya museum in Korolyov, Russia.

 A display at the National Air and Space Museum in Washington, D.C. shows the docked Apollo/Soyuz configuration.
-The display is made up of Apollo Command and Service Module 105 (used for vibration testing for the Skylab program), the back-up Docking Module, and a model of the Soyuz spacecraft.
-An identical Soyuz model is exhibited at the Kennedy Space Center Visitor Complex.
-A full-size mockup of the two docked spacecraft is at the Cosmosphere in Hutchinson, Kansas.
+The display is made up of the unflown Apollo Command and Service Module 105 (used for vibration testing for the Skylab program), the back-up Docking Module, and an unflown Soyuz spacecraft, on loan from the Russian government.